Dynatrace/AWSDevOpsTutorial/README.md

 Lets move to Dynatrace and validate that these two EC2 machines are actually monitored.
 In your Dynatrace Web UI simply go to Hosts - you should see 2 new hosts.
 If you have the [Dynatrace AWS CloudWatch](https://www.dynatrace.com/support/help/cloud-platforms/amazon-web-services/how-do-i-start-amazon-web-services-monitoring/) integration setup the host name should reflect the actual names Staging and Production.
 Otherwise it will show up the unique EC2 Instance Name:
 ![](./images/createstack_dynatracehostlist1.png)
 **Sanity Check:**
-If you dont see these two hosts it means something went wrong with the OneAgent installation.
-Most likely root cause is that you didnt use the correct OneAgent Download Link when creating the CloudFormation stack.
+If you don't see these two hosts it means something went wrong with the OneAgent installation.
+Most likely root cause is that you didn't use the correct OneAgent Download Link when creating the CloudFormation stack.
 In that case.
 Delete the stack and start all over.
 Double check that you really copy the correct *Download Link*, *Tenant URL* and *API Token*!

 When clicking on one of these hosts you can also see that Dynatrace alread does FullStack monitoring of that host.
 Depending on how far the CodePipeline (that also executed in the background) already executed you may or may not see some additional Node.js processes here.
 As long as you start seeing any data here you are good :-)
 ![](./images/createstack_dynatracehost1.png)